 A warm fire in the fireplace is one of the best things about winter, but without care it can quickly become a hazard.
-One of the easiest ways fires start is not disposing properly of hot ashes.
-Ashes can stay hot long after a fire has gone out and they can and do start fires in household rubbish bins.
+One of the easiest ways fires can start is by not disposing properly of hot ashes.
+Ashes can stay hot long after a fire has gone out and they can (and do) start fires in household rubbish bins.
 Hot ashes have also started fires in rubbish trucks and transfer stations.

 Always remember – bucket, bag it and bin it.